New US charges against Assange may slow extradition from UK

 She said she regarded an initial indictment made public last month — charging Assange with a single count of conspiring with former Army intelligence analyst Chelsea Manning to hack a Defense Department computer password — as an attempt to "thread the needle and allege an underlying offense that did not seem like a political offense."

-Whether the new Espionage Act charges fit the traditional definition of espionage may be murkier.
+Whether the new Espionage Act charges fit the traditional definition of espionage, and by extension a political offense, may be murkier.
 "The question remains, how will the U.K. decision-makers think about this case," Deeks said.

 That view was echoed by Stephen Vladeck, a national security law professor at the University of Texas at Austin.